How to Spend One Day in Ho Chi Minh City

 Airport Transfer Tips:

 - Download the app “Grab” before taking off on your Vietnam adventure (it’s SE Asia’s version of Uber).
 Why?
-It’s cheaper than jumping in a cab and you won’t have to worry about “the meter being broken” or a taxi driver taking the long way to get to you to your destination just to drive up the fare.
+It’s cheaper than jumping in a cab and you won’t have to worry about “the meter being broken” or a taxi driver taking the long way to get you to your destination just to drive up the fare.
 Knowing the cost upfront is just plain helpful on so many levels.

 - You won’t be able to snag a ride from airport “arrivals” via Grab car to your hotel, so you have a few options to get to the hotel: